How Is Olive Oil Made?

 According to Maki of our Andalusia cooking vacation, “In Spain, PRESSING of olive fruits to obtain Extra Virgin Olive Oil is not permitted under the Health and Hygiene Regulations, so the method used here is EXTRACTION.”
 Extraction involves “crashing” the olives together; put another way, they’re thrown into a machine that is similar to a large blender, skins, stones, and all.

 The paste is then put in a centrifuge that spins them around like a washing machine and separates the solids from the liquid.
 This part of the process often happens twice to ensure the solids and liquids have separated as much as possible.
 The extra virgin olive oil (evoo) is then extracted and stored in a stainless steel tank, typically at 65 degrees Fahrenheit, so that any excess vegetable water sinks to the bottom.
 Some olive oil producers also filter the oil to get rid of any impurities.
 Lastly, the oil is bottled, and it’s shipped out — or sold locally!

-This blog was, of course, a very quick explanation of the olive oil making process.
+This blog is, of course, a very quick explanation of the olive oil making process.
 For a more in-depth explanation — and to see how it’s done first hand — visit an olive mill during our cooking vacation Cooking in Andalusian Olive Country; there, you’ll discover how passionate the people are about their products, heritage, customs, culture, and tradition.
 As Maki says, “It is not just the work, it is a part of life and their root.
 Their knowledge and skills are passed down from generation to generation, and their love towards their sacred land is something that we could all learn from.
 Simple life that they lead can teach us so much.”